DineshDk431/YouTube_Transcript_Api/README.md

 │                                                             │
 │  4. 📋 View, Copy, or Download                             │
 │     └── Notes rendered as beautiful Markdown               │
-│     └── Copy to clipboard or download as .md               │ │                                                             │
+│     └── Copy to clipboard or download as in .md               │ │                                                             │
 └─────────────────────────────────────────────────────────────┘
 ```